tbocek/tomtp/Readme.md

 ### Double Encryption with Encoded Sequence Number

 Similar to QUIC, TomTP uses a deterministic way to encrypt the sequence number and payload.
 However, TomTP uses twice chacha20poly1305.

-The `chainedEncrypt` function handles the double encryption process for messages, particularly focusing on encoding and encrypting the sequence number (`sn`) for `Msg` type messages.
+The `chainedEncrypt` function handles the double encryption process for messages, particularly focusing on encoding and encrypting the sequence number.
 Here's a detailed breakdown of how it works:

-1. **Initialization:**
-- The function takes parameters including the sequence number, shared secret, data (for signing and encryption), and additional data (for signing, but not encryption).
-The additional data is crypto related, such a public keys.
-  First, the data with data for signature is sealed.
-Sealing means to encrypt and authenticate the provided data using the specified nonce and additional data, returning the resulting ciphertext with a MAC appended.
-There are 2 options to seal, with a 12byte
-- The returned
-  seal needs to be at least 24 bytes

-1. **Serial Number Serialization:**
-- The sequence number is serialized into a byte slice (`snSer`) using little-endian encoding.

-1. **Deterministic Nonce Creation:**
+First Layer Encryption:

-- A deterministic nonce (`nonceDet`) is created by XORing the shared secret with parts of the serialized serial number.
-This ensures that the same nonce is generated for the same sequence number and shared secret, which is crucial for decryption.
+1. Create a deterministic nonce by XORing the shared secret with the sequence number

-1. **First Encryption (AEAD):**
-- An AEAD instance is created using `chacha20poly1305.New(sharedSecret)`.
-- The payload data (`data`) is encrypted using this AEAD instance with the deterministic nonce and the header and crypto sections as additional data.
-- The result of this encryption is stored in `encData`.

-1. **Second Encryption for Sequence Number:**
-- For `Msg` type messages (where `sn != 1`), a random nonce (`nonceRand`) is extracted from the beginning of the encrypted data (`encData`).
-- Another AEAD instance is created using `chacha20poly1305.NewX(sharedSecret)`.
-- The serialized serial number (`snSer`) is encrypted using this second AEAD instance with the random nonce.
-- Only the first 8 bytes of the result of this encryption are used and appended to the full message.

-1. **Message Construction:**
-- The header and crypto sections are concatenated into `fullMessage`.
-- If it's a `Msg` type message, the first 8 bytes of the second encryption (`encData2[:8]`) are appended.
-- Finally, the result of the first encryption (`encData`) is appended to form the complete encrypted message.

-1. **Write Message:**
-- The constructed full message is written to the output writer (`wr`).
+1. 1Use standard ChaCha20-Poly1305 to encrypt the payload data with this nonce
+1. Include any header/crypto data as additional authenticated data (AAD)
+1. The resulting ciphertext must be at least 24 bytes to allow for nonce extraction

+Second Layer Encryption:

+1. Take the first 24 bytes (16bytes MAC + 8 bytes payload, hence we need a min. of 8 bytes payload) of the first encryption result as a random nonce
+1. Use XChaCha20-Poly1305 to encrypt just the sequence number
+1. Take only the first 6 bytes (48 bits) of this encrypted sequence number
+1. Combine the encrypted sequence number with the first layer ciphertext.

+The final message structure is:

+* Header/crypto data (unencrypted, but signed)
+* Second layer ciphertext sequence number (6 bytes)
+* First layer ciphertext (including authentication tag)

+Decryption reverses this process using the same shared secret:

+First Layer Sequence Number Decryption:

+1. Extract the first 24 bytes from the first layer ciphertext as random nonce.
+1. Use XChaCha20-Poly1305 with the shared secret to decrypt the 6-byte encrypted sequence number.
+1. No authentication is needed since a wrong sequence number will cause the second layer to fail.

+Second Layer Payload Decryption:

+1. Generate the same deterministic nonce by XORing the decrypted sequence number with the shared secret
+1. Use standard ChaCha20-Poly1305 with this nonce and shared secret
+1. Include the header/crypto data as additional authenticated data (AAD)
+1. Decrypt and authenticate the first layer ciphertext
+1. If authentication succeeds, return the decrypted sequence number and payload

+The scheme ensures that tampering with either the sequence number or payload will cause authentication to fail during the second layer decryption.
+The deterministic nonce binds the sequence number to the payload, while the random nonce from the first encryption adds unpredictability to the sequence number encryption.

 ## Encrypted Payload Format (Transport Layer) - min.
 6 Bytes (without data)